tarwn/lessthandot-hugo/blogs/content/posts/2009-05-13-read-data-on-mirror-to-prevent-productio.md

 3. Restore to secondary with norecovery

 There really is not much more to it than that to actually get a mirror up.
 The part that you need to use your brain on is the means in which you want to synchronize the mirror and the type of failover you are looking for.
-For this example I’m going to use asynchronous mirroring.
+For this example I'm going to use asynchronous mirroring.
 I suggest that you read up on these types if you ahve not already.
 Refer to these links for a starting point

 http://msdn.microsoft.com/en-us/library/ms187110.aspx